-Roundtable: Designing the future – the impact on Kent & Medway’s built environment of developments in transport technology
+Roundtable: The impact on Kent & Medway’s built environment of developments in transport technology

 Until recently transport has remained largely unchanged, characterised by slow incremental innovation and costly infrastructure.
 But as Sampo Hietanen writes ‘In a modern world, the purpose will no longer be to improve the transport system by doing more or building more capacity, but by doing things in a smarter way.’